Gigaspaces/xap-docs/site/content/xap110adm/clustered-vs-non-clustered-proxies.markdown

 ## A DistributedTask Usage of a Clustered and a Non-Clustered Proxy

-Our `DistributedTask` implements the [ClusterInfoAware]({{%currentjavaurl%}}/obtaining-cluster-information.html).
+Our `DistributedTask` implements [ClusterInfoAware]({{%currentjavaurl%}}/obtaining-cluster-information.html).
 This allows it to be injected with the `ClusterInfo` that provides information about the cluster topology and the local partition ID.
-Here is how the `DistributedTask` looks like:
+Here is how the `DistributedTask` looks:

 The `pu.xml` includes the following: